 You won’t believe how easy it is to transform mini terra cotta pots into these absolutely adorable gingerbread house ornaments!
-I’m not sure who loved making these more, me or my 8-year-old daughter.
 They were so fun to make, the clay pots act as a mini canvas to create a colorful gingerbread house scene that kids can customize any way they like.

 - Paint pens – I ordered these pens for this project and they are seriously amazing!
 I can’t believe I waited so long to get good quality paint pens.